-Lower starting doses and slower dose escalations than those used in clinical trials are recommended because of the suggestion that the risk of rash may be decreased by lower starting doses and slower dose escalations.
+Lower starting doses and slower dose escalations than those used in clinical trials are Lower starting doses and slower dose escalations that those used in clinical that are recommended because of the suggestion that the risk of rash may be decreased by lower starting doses and slower dose escalations.
 Therefore, maintenance doses will take longer to reach in clinical practice than in clinical trials.
 It may take several weeks to months to achieve an individualized maintenance dose.
-Maintenance doses in patients weighing <30 kg, regardless of age or concomitant AED, may need to be increased as much as 50%, based on clinical response.
+Maintenance doses in patients weighing < 30 kg, regardless of age or concomitant AED, may need to be increased as much as 50%, based on clinical response.